interlay/interlay.github.io/docs/guides/wallets-explorers.md

 - **Kintsugi**: a3f1Q33MZ6B82T7rwQ1Ke1Qekzuxe8yRbfvRxkPh11jdsrTLR
 - **Interlay**: wdCJ8CsZchTEfUP8Xz1eZKNRjW5cuYjJ9fh6pcZNXezsysBrJ

-You can easily use the same account across different chains in the Polkadot ecosystem.
+You can use the same account across different chains in the Polkadot ecosystem.

 ## Substrate Explorers